seinisiala/Elk-Stack-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- running services can be controlled and limited as well as a more steamlined system installation.
+- running services can be controlled and limited as well as a more streamlined system installation.

 The playbook implements the following tasks:
 - Install docker.io